DOAJ/doaj/cms/pages/docs/faq.md

 - don't include anything in the column other than what is asked for in the instructions
 - make sure no spaces are accidentally added before or after the information in each cell

-Deleting a journal (a row) from the spreadsheet means that no update happens; it will not remove a journal from your account or withdraw it from DOAJ.
+Deleting a journal (a row) from the spreadsheet means that no update will be applied to that journal.
+It will not remove the journal from your account or withdraw it from DOAJ.
 To do this, you must contact [Help Desk](mailto:helpdesk@doaj.org).

 ### Validating your CSV